xmluozp/AceCIUser/documentation_startup.md

 ### Additional User Columns

 If you want additional columns for a user, and you want to keep the User Management page rather than use your own, then you need to modify MVC:

-M:
-    Models/Users_model.php
-	read_datatable()
+#### Model

+The `Models/Users_model.php` file's `read_datatable()` function:

-	    Change what columns should be read for the user list the extra search part will process the Advanced Search request from User List page
+* Change what columns should be read for the user list
+* The extra search part will process the Advanced Search request from User List page

-V:
+#### View

 View/users/page_index.php

 Find the <table> tag with id="list_users", add what column you want, have to match the column name from the Model.
 If its not matching, that <td> fileds will be blank.

 Those attributes start with "data-" are the annotation of columns, if you want to use the Datatables in your project, feel free to do so.

 *  data-source: --- name of the column you are looking for
 *  data-orderby-desc
 *  data-orderby-asc: --- if has this attribute, will be as default sorting
 *  data-filter: --- what columns will be respond by the filter
 *  data-icon: ---   if its an icon column. (the value=>icon settings are in create_datatable.js)
 *  data-class: ---  change the column's classname
 *  data-render: --- change content, need a render function code below.
 The render function arguments have to be like: fn(data, type, row, meta).
 The return value will be filled into the <td> tag
 *  data-multiselect: --- set the column as multi checkbox column View/users/form_modal_user.php
 The divs userDetailModal and userCreateModal are the form of create or edit an user by the administrator.
 If you add any item, please keep the attribute "data-validation", otherwise this item will not be submitted when you hit "save" button.
 Those attributes start with "data-" are annotations.
 *  data-not-retrive : will be keep empty when getting data
 *  data-validation : will be validated when submitting data
 *  data-render : Instead of fill-in, the system will call a function.
 The function format have to be like: fn(itemSelector, value)

-C:
+#### Controller

 Controllers/Users.php

 form_signup()
 	What information will be stored when user signup ajax_create()
 	What information will be stored when the administrator create an user ajax_update()
 	Columns of admin-update an user

 Becareful, In order to prevent anonymous requests, functions here are better been set (in the permission list).

 ### Additional User Groups / Roles

 If you need more user groups (roles), you need to change 3 places:

 Database
 	insert a record to user_groups
-		change your admin account's user groups(if you changed the group id of admin user) Config/constants.php
+	change your admin account's user groups(if you changed the group id of admin user)

+Config/constants.php

 Helpers/User_variables_helper.php
 	Give the new role a customized navigation bar

 ---- but do not delete the Visitor group, it will be used for the "level = 0" situation.